 Sometimes the deepest worship rises not in song but in tears.
 This expanded account unpacks the full story behind the tears in the choir — exposing trauma, revealing courage, and pointing to God’s unfailing presence in the darkest places …

 A choir member’s tears weren’t seen as human distress—they were silenced.
 This story reveals how sacred spaces can fail victims of trafficking when compassion is absent.
-Read the full story of a cry that was misunderstood—and the hope that can …
+Read the full story of a cry that was misunderstood—and the hope that can emerge when we choose to listen …

 When darkness dares to walk into the church, God’s light rises to expose and overcome it.
 This devotional reminds us to pray for discernment, courage, and purity in the house of God …

 A pastor’s first calling is to protect the flock — but modern trafficking doesn’t look like what most shepherds expect.
-Part IV of our investigative series reveals the ten critical truths every pastor must understand about digital-age predators, survivor trauma, …
+Part IV of our investigative series reveals the ten critical truths every pastor must understand about digital-age predators, survivor trauma, retrafficking risks, and the urgent need for church-wide vigilance.
+This guide equips ministry leaders with the knowledge they need to keep the vulnerable safe …

 Court documents confirm what survivors and investigators long suspected: child trafficking networks thrived under the protection of power.
 This article challenges the Church not to stay silent but to expose, support, intercede, and protect.
-Faith without works is dead — …
+Faith without works is dead — and justice demands action …

 When headlines expose the ties between power and trafficking, believers can feel small and powerless.
 Yet prayer is not passive — it is the greatest force against injustice.
-This devotional reminds us that God’s light shines in the darkness, and …
+This devotional reminds us that God’s light shines in the darkness, and His people are called to pray with faith and courage …

 Child traffickers posed as an adoption agency at Stonebriar Church.
 Concerns were raised about the church’s potential involvement with the traffickers under the guise of an adoption agency.
-Attendees expressed fears over the possibility that a church could unknowingly engage …
+Attendees expressed fears over the possibility that a church could unknowingly engage in child trafficking, thinking they were working with an adoption agency …

 The Epstein–Maxwell trafficking network reached far beyond New York and Florida — even operating in Dallas area churches.
 Here’s how their crimes were exposed, and how survivors helped bring the truth to light …